Home Study Companion: Algebra 1

 The lessons are based on the Prentice Hall Classics version, but there are only minor differences between this and earlier versions.
 (The 1999 Addison Wesley edition is essentially identical to the Pearson-Prentice Hall edition, except for the cover.)

-NEW: The flash drive now contains a second video for each section showing worked-out solutions for the suggested assignment list, about half of the problems in the text, usually all of the even problems.
+There is a second video for each section showing worked-out solutions for the suggested assignment list, about half of the problems in the text, usually all of the even problems.
 The video solutions can be used to check the work and to help get over any hurdles in solving the problems.
 If more problems are desired for extra practice, the odd problems have answers in the back of the book.

 A number of parents have asked how to pace of the class over the course of a school year.
 In a home schooling environment the schedule can, and probably should, be more flexible than in a standard classroom.
 The ultimate basis for setting the pace is the level of understanding of the student.
-Keep in mind that some schools offer Algebra I as either a 1-year or a 2-year course, depending on the ability and readiness of the student.
+Keep in mind that some schools offer Algebra 1 as either a 1-year or a 2-year course, depending on the ability and readiness of the student.
 Mathematics textbooks are generally structured on the assumption of covering one section per day, with extra days for testing, review, and re-teaching of the more difficult topics.
 If you cover it over two years you could, of course, double the time spent per section, but you might find some sections go quickly, and more time could be allocated for review.
 The table below should help.

 If you typically cover 1 section per day you would have 58 extra days in a 185 day school year.
 I would recommend spending 2-3 days for the final word-problem section of each chapter.
 If you use 3 days for each of those sections, you would still have 30 extra days to distribute as needed without eating into weekends or the typical holidays.
 (Recommended assignment list.
 Each problem set typically represents one day’s work.
 Use this as a guideline only.)